otoolep/questdb.io/docs/installFromDockerImage.md

 ## Log into the container

 You can log into the container and interact using `cmd` (if your container is windows-based) or `bash` (if your container is linux-based).
-If you are using a MacOS or linux machine, this will be `bash`.
+If you are using a MacOS or linux machine, this will also be `bash`.
 If you are using a Windows machine, it could be either `cmd` or `bash` depending on what type of container you are running.